edwinb/idris-php/README.md

 example, still support PHP but don't necessarily allow you to write in anything nicer (maybe they'll let you write Node.js, but it's debatable how much nicer that is...).
-Despite PHP's lack of support for algebraic data types, pattern matching, closures, lazines, etc, Idris translates to an intermediate representation that compiles all of these things away.
+Despite PHP's lack of support for algebraic data types, pattern matching, closures, laziness, etc, Idris translates to an intermediate representation that compiles all of these things away.

 I've found a thing or two that wasn't as nice as it should have been, which I